LT-IntroToAI-SY2526/assignment6-part2-per3-1xfan/a6_part2_writeup.md

 What was your model's R² score?
 What does this tell you about how well your model predicts house prices?
 Is there room for improvement?

 **YOUR ANSWER:**
+My model got an R² score of 0.9936.
+This means that it was 99.36% accurate in determining price variation.
+This is very accurate, but we could likely improve the model by including a larger dataset with more variety.

 ---